 Caroline's most pressing and immediate concern was the well being of young unaccompanied women immigrants many of whom found themselves alone on the streets of Sydney.
 With no contacts in the colony, no experience, and no pre-arranged employment, they often found themselves recruited into prostitution.
 Many of these girls were too naïve to realise what they were being lured into, others were too desperate to offer resistance.
-She began taking girls into her own home, but soon realised the need for more systematic measured and lobbied Governor Gipps for assistance in establishing a home where these girls would be housed until suitable employment could be found for them.
+She began taking girls into her own home, but soon realised the need for more systematic measured and lobbied Governor Gipps for assistance in establishing a home where these girls would be housed until suitable employment could be found for to have seen an old lady in a white cap and spectacles, who would have talked to me about my soul.
+I was amazed when my aid introduced a handsome, stately young woman, who proceeded to reason the question as if she thought her experience worth as much as mine.